-By 2031 Barrow Borough will be a place where a thriving diverse economy has supported strong inclusive communities, with an improved housing offer, diversified job opportunities, high level education and skills base, vibrant town centres and retail offer, and access to high quality open space and active leisure.
-As a result, the Borough's health and wellbeing will have improved, and the built, natural and historic environment and landscape will have been maintained, protected and enhanced, with resources managed sustainably and waste minimised.
+By 2031 Barrow Borough will be a place where a thriving diverse economy is supporting strong inclusive, active communities.
+There will be an improved housing offer, where everyone has access to a decent home, education, skills and job opportunities.
+There will be high quality open spaces and leisure facilities and vibrant town centres with a strong retail offer.
+The built and historic environment will be of a high quality and heritage assets will be protected and enhanced.
+Health and wellbeing will have improved in the Borough and the natural environment, landscape and soils will be protected and enhanced.
+Resources will be managed sustainably and waste and pollution minimised.